Rugby union in India: British India

 Like other sports founded in England and brought to India during the British Rule such as cricket, rugby union has a long history in India.
 The earliest trace of Rugby Football in India dates back to a scratch match or two played in Calcutta and Madras during the visit of H.M.S.
 Galatea in 1871.
 The teak goal posts used on the occasion of the Calcutta Match were afterward used by the C.F.C. up to at least 1886.

 The first recorded match was played on Christmas Day 1872, at CFC in Calcutta, it was played between England and a combined team of Scotland, Ireland and Wales.
 The game caught on and had to be repeated within the week.

 The game was now established.
 In January 1873, officers were appointed and the Club Rolls gave a total of 137 members.
 The Club colours were chosen as red and white, broad stripes.

 From then on, rugby in India, lingered on at a very low key.
 Part of the reason for this was that the British preferred to play apart from their colonial subjects, leading to a low take up by the local population.
 Another reason was the climate, which meant that games would frequently have to be played in the evenings or early morning, which meant that it was not too popular with the colonists themselves.

 20th and 21st Centuries

 At its lowest ebb, in the 1980s, the Indian RFU was being run out of the Irish Consulate at the Royal Bombay Yacht Club's chambers.
 However, a fairly successful campaign in the 1990s put the game back on its feet.

 Indian delegates were amongst those who went to the centenary congress of the International Rugby Football Board in 1986.

-There are 57,000 registered players in the country and India are ranked 65th out of 96 nations in the IRB (International Rugby Board) world rankings.
-The home of rugby in India is considered to be Kolkata.